-Burnaby: (604) 666-9904 Victoria: 250-363-3618 Parksville: (250) 248-4772 Under subsections 36(1) and 36(2) of the Fishery (General) Regulations, any person who catches a fish while commercial or recreational fishing must have it packaged in a way that allows for the species, number, weight, and size to be readily determined.
+Burnaby: (604) 666-9904 Victoria: 250-363-3618 Parksville: (250) 248-4772

+Under subsections 36(1) and 36(2) of the Fishery (General) Regulations, any person who catches a fish while commercial or recreational fishing must have it packaged in a way that allows for the species, number, weight, and size to be readily determined.
 Packaging may include whole prawns frozen at sea (FAS) "finger" packaged in industry-standard 1 kg boxes, which is the most common product type.

-Standards for packaging frozen prawn tails in liquid (e.g. seawater) on-board vessels will be included in the Conditions of Licence for the 2023/24 season.
+Standards for packaging frozen prawn tails in liquid (e.g. seawater) on-board vessels will continue to be included in the Conditions of Licence for the 2024/25 season.
 These Conditions of Licence will include requirements for the use of transparent packaging and a maximum packaging volume of up to 946 milliliters for packaging frozen prawn tails in liquid on-board vessels.
-The 2023/24 Conditions of Licence will also include a requirement for a label to be affixed to all containers of frozen-at-sea prawn tails, to advance traceability initiatives relating to packaging, labeling, and tagging.
+The 2024/25 Conditions of Licence will also include a requirement for a label to be affixed to all containers of frozen-at-sea prawn tails, as well as a requirement to return unused labels after the closure of the commercial fishery, in order to advance traceability initiatives relating to packaging, labeling, and tagging.